Starlink: Background

-Development phase (2015–2020)
+Design phase (2015–2016)

 Starlink was publicly announced in January 2015 with the opening of the SpaceX satellite development facility in Redmond, Washington.
 During the opening, Musk stated there is still significant unmet demand worldwide for low-cost broadband capabilities. and that Starlink would target bandwidth to carry up to 50% of all backhaul communications traffic, and up to 10% of local Internet traffic, in high-density cities.
 Musk further stated that the positive cash flow from selling satellite internet services would be necessary to fund their Mars plans.
 Furthermore, SpaceX has long-term plans to develop and deploy a version of the satellite communication system to serve Mars.

 Starting with 60 engineers, the company operated in 30000 sqft of leased space, and by January 2017 had taken on a 2800 m2 second facility, both in Redmond.
 In August 2018, SpaceX consolidated all their Seattle-area operations with a move to a larger three-building facility at Redmond Ridge Corporate Center to support satellite manufacturing in addition to R&D. In July 2016, SpaceX acquired an additional 8000 sqft creative space in Irvine, California (Orange County).
 The Irvine office would include signal processing, RFIC, and ASIC development for the satellite program.

 By October 2016, the satellite division was focusing on a significant business challenge of achieving a sufficiently low-cost design for the user equipment.
 SpaceX President Gwynne Shotwell said then that the project remained in the "design phase as the company seeks to tackle issues related to user-terminal cost".

+Start of development phase (2016–2019)

-In November 2016, SpaceX filed an application with the FCC for a "non-geostationary orbit (NGSO) satellite system in the Fixed-Satellite Service using the Ku- and Ka- frequency bands".
+In November 2016, SpaceX applied to the FCC for a license to operate a "non-geostationary orbit (NGSO) satellite system in the fixed-satellite service using the Ku- and Ka- frequency bands".
+In September 2017, the FCC granted a license that required half of the constellation to be in orbit within six years and that the full system would be operating within nine years from the date of the license.